juliendenize/eztorch/docs/source/get_started/examples/pretrain/pretrain_r3d18_SCE_kinetics200.md

     trainer.gpus=-1
 ```

-Pytorch-lightning automatically detects we are using SLURM and through the srun command make the multi-gpu distributed training work.
+Pytorch-lightning automatically detects we are using SLURM and through the srun command make the multi-GPU distributed training work.

-As you can see, we provided the **relative path** to the configuration as well as its name to configurate hydra with argparse like arguments.
+As you can see, we provided the **relative path** to the configuration as well as its name to configure hydra with argparse-like arguments.

-Configuration for our experiment are accessible the same way as in our Python code.
+Configuration for our experiment is accessible the same way as in our Python code.